virtualagc/virtualagc/yaShuttle/ported/README.md

 X = MACRO_TEXT(25);
 </pre>

 To preserve the dotted notation, I implement `BASED ...
-END` blocks as an array of Python class objects.
+END` blocks as arrays of Python class objects.
 Unfortunately, this requires both a `class` name and a separate array name, so I use the lower-case form of the identifier as the `class` name:

 <pre>
 class macro_texts: